brandon-debruyn/bank_management_sys/README.md

 # Problem Description:

 You are asked to develop an application to manage bank services.
-An account is a general account class that contains balance, deposit, transfer (send money to another account in the bank) and withdrawal methods.
+An account is a general account class that contains balance, deposit, transfer and withdrawal methods.
 Your bank should allow the creation of two bank accounts types.
 The two types of accounts should include:

  - Savings accounts: these only allow one withdrawal or one transfer per month, and might also be opened by teenagers from 14 years old.